kshravi86/split-instant/GITHUB_SECRETS_GUIDE.md

-# GitHub Secrets for iOS IPA Builds
+# GitHub Secrets for iOS IPA Builds (Windows Workflow)

-The workflow at `.github/workflows/ios-build-ipa.yml` imports four secrets to sign and export the `split-instant` IPA.
-This guide explains why each secret matters, how to generate it, and how to store it in GitHub.
+The IPA is produced on GitHub Actions' macOS runners, so you can prepare everything from a Windows laptop.
+Your only local chores are downloading signing assets from the Apple Developer portal and converting those files to base64 strings with PowerShell/OpenSSL.

-> **Tip:** Add secrets in **Repository Settings -> Secrets and variables -> Actions**.
-Use the exact names below; missing values cause the workflow to stop before archiving.
+> Add secrets in **Repository Settings -> Secrets and variables -> Actions**.
+Use the exact names below so the workflow can read them.

 ---